 OECD Home › Economy › By Date

-Composite leading indicators point to weakening growth in major emerging economies but stable in the OECD area
+Composite leading indicators continue to suggest that momentum is weakening in most major emerging economies but stable in the OECD area

 Finnish municipalities enjoy ample fiscal autonomy and provide or arrange the provision of a large share of public services.
 In recent years, their spending and debt has been increasing steadily, especially because of population ageing and increases in the cost of health care and social services.

 Finland’s population is set to age rapidly in the coming decades.
 This will put pressure on public finances, while shrinking labour resources.
 Nonetheless, solutions exist to alleviate those pressures.
 Adjusting the pension age in line with the rise in life expectancy would reduce pension costs and increase older workers’ employment, provided it is accompanied by the removal of the pathways to early retirement.